in-der-kothe/exactly-once-semantics/README.md

 Let's take this tour (please have the picture above in mind): \
 Use WITHOUT proxy
-1. from [payment.http](https://github.com/in-der-kothe/exactly-once-semantics/blob/code/naive-payment-system/payment.http) -> use the stats endpoint to assert no money has been transferred
+1. from `payment.http' -> use the stats endpoint to assert no money has been transferred
-2. from [payment.http](https://github.com/in-der-kothe/exactly-once-semantics/blob/code/naive-payment-system/payment.http) -> use the _direct_ connected POST payments endpoint to transfered one €.
+2. from `payment.http' -> use the _direct_ connected POST payments endpoint to transfered one €.
-3. from [payment.http](https://github.com/in-der-kothe/exactly-once-semantics/blob/code/naive-payment-system/payment.http) -> use the stats endpoint to assert the one € has been transfered
+3. from `payment.http' -> use the stats endpoint to assert the one € has been transfered

 Use WITH proxy / configure proxy
-1. from [payment.http](https://github.com/in-der-kothe/exactly-once-semantics/blob/code/naive-payment-system/payment.http) -> use the toxy proxy version of the POST payments endpoint to assure that it does NOT work. you need to have a configured toxy proxy
+1. from `payment.http' -> use the toxy proxy version of the POST payments endpoint to assure that it does NOT work. you need to have a configured toxy proxy
-2. from [toxy.http](https://github.com/in-der-kothe/exactly-once-semantics/blob/code/naive-payment-system/toxy.http) -> use configure proxy to configure a toxy proxy
+2. from `toxy.http' -> use configure proxy to configure a toxy proxy
-3. from [payment.http](https://github.com/in-der-kothe/exactly-once-semantics/blob/code/naive-payment-system/payment.http) -> use the toxy proxy version of the POST endpoint to transfer one €
+3. from `payment.http' -> use the toxy proxy version of the POST endpoint to transfer one €
-4. from [payment.http](https://github.com/in-der-kothe/exactly-once-semantics/blob/code/naive-payment-system/payment.http) -> use the stats endpoint to verify that the payment has been processed
+4. from `payment.http' -> use the stats endpoint to verify that the payment has been processed

 Now we check that it works for one thousand payments.